-6.13 Inclement Weather
+33.083 Inclement Weather

-The Village is always open for business, regardless of weather conditions, unless otherwise determined by the Village President.
+- (A) The Village is always open for business, regardless of weather conditions, unless otherwise determined by the President.
 Weather conditions may prevent employees from getting to work or cause them to arrive late.
-Employees are expected to make every reasonable effort to report to work during inclement weather.
-When severe weather conditions exist, it is the responsibility of each employee to contact their supervisor before the start of the shift if they are unable to report to work on time.
+Employees are expected to make every reasonable effort to report to work during inclement weather. - (B) When severe weather conditions exist, it is the responsibility of each employee to contact her or his supervisor before the start of the shift if they are unable to report to work on time.
 For hourly employees, work time missed due to inclement weather is unpaid time.
 However, employees may request to use vacation or personal leave time.
+If the President determines weather conditions warrant the Village to be closed, all full-time employees will be paid without taking leave.

-6.14 Holidays
+33.084 Holidays